jpsca/jinjax/docs/index.md

 #### Catalog

 Finally, you must create a "catalog" of components in your app.
-This is the object that manages the components and their global settings.
-You then add the path of the folder with your components to the catalog:
+This object manages the components and their global settings.
+You then add the path to your components folder to this catalog:

 ```python
 from jinjax import Catalog